People say city center is completely safe but outside some specific area it becomes really dangerous is it true?

 There was a problem with pubs and clubs extorting tourists with huge drinks bills, much of this has been stamped out, but be careful The US embassy still has a list of establishments it says you should avoid for this reason - whether that list is still relevant or fair is open to debate, but check it out at http://riga.usembassy.gov/warden0811.html

 Phil from WorldNomads.com safety hub. over 3 years ago

 I would say it's exactly the same as any other place - with it's safe and "dangerous" places.
 The centre is safe, so called Moscows Suburbs (behind The Acedemy of Sciences) is the place you better stay away, especially on evenings/nights.
 But the centre, well, I would say no - and I say it as a girl who is living here and have been walking on these streets alone at nights a lot.
 Of course, you never know, but I never had any incident here.

-Bars and clubs named and shamed by Latvia’s tourist board in 2009 and you should better stay away from: Babylon (at Kalku 24), Bar Fly (Vāgnera 8), Mary (Audēju 13), Nobu Sushi (Grēcinieku 28), Doll House (Mārstaļu12) Mademoiselle Cigar Club (on Vaļņu Street). about 3 years agoAnswered by Friend_in_Riga via WorldNomads.com
+Bars and clubs named and shamed by Latvia’s tourist board in 2009 and you should better stay away from: Babylon (at Kalku 24), Bar Fly (Vāgnera 8), Mary (Audēju 13), Nobu Sushi (Grēcinieku 28), Doll House (Mārstaļu12) Mademoiselle Cigar Club (on Vaļņu Street). over 3 years agoAnswered by Friend_in_Riga via WorldNomads.com